aesy/musicbrainz-api-client/README.md

 </dependency>
 ```

-## Optional dependencies

-Some adapters are available for common HTTP clients.

-OkHttp: `org.aesy:musicbrainz-api-client-adapter-okhttp`

-Apache HttpClient: `org.aesy:musicbrainz-api-client-adapter-apache`

 ## Contribute
-Use the [issue tracker](https://github.com/aesy/musicbrainz-api-client/issues) to report bugs or make feature requests.
+Use the [issue tracker](https://github.com/aesy/musicbrainz-api-client/issues) to report bugs or
-Pull requests are welcome, but it may be a good idea to create an issue to discuss any changes beforehand.
+make feature requests.
+Pull requests are welcome, but it may be a good idea to create an issue to
+discuss any changes beforehand.

 ## License
 MIT, see [LICENSE](/LICENSE) file.